Case Study

 Completion: Late 2022 / Early 2023

 Trystar came to Caztek with an innovative idea, a set of guiding principles, and a trade-show deadline.
-To build a mobile microgrid that anyone could tow, deploy, and trust in a crisis, while creating a proof of concept in eight months: We accepted without flinching!
-The result is GridPak™, a self-contained mobile command unit that combines solar, battery, and propane power inside a road-legal trailer and can deploy within ten minutes.
-On a pressing schedule, we vaulted from sketches to a working prototype and, ultimately, to a fully integrated energy platform primed for emergency deployment.
+To build a mobile microgrid that anyone could tow, deploy, and trust in a crisis, and creating a fully-functional, autonomous, production level unit in 14 weeks - we accepted without flinching.
+The result is Gridpak™, a self-contained mobile command unit that combines solar, battery, and propane power inside a road-legal trailer and can deploy within ten minutes.
+On a pressing schedule, we vaulted from sketches to CAD, to a working prototype and, ultimately, to a fully-integrated energy platform primed for emergency deployment.

 About Trystar, Power Innovators

-Trystar, headquartered in our home state of Minnesota, designs, engineers, and manufactures power distribution equipment and portable cable assemblies for critical infrastructure clients, serving a wide array of industries including governments, data centers, hospitals, and even concert venues.
-GridPak™ marks the firm’s mission to lead the industry into the future of disaster-response applications with a cleaner, more versatile solution.
+Trystar, headquartered in our home state of Minnesota, designs, engineers, and manufactures cables and portable power distribution equipment for critical infrastructure clients, serving a wide array of industries including governments, data centers, hospitals, and even concert venues.
+Gridpak™ marks the firm’s mission to lead the industry into the future of disaster-response applications with a cleaner, more versatile solution.

 GridPak’s Objectives, with a Ticking Clock

 The project aimed to develop a turnkey, plug-and-play power system that could operate reliably under tough conditions.
 Timing was crucial in building both market interest and production viability.
-When Trystar first brought Caztek into the project, it was to develop their ideas for an upcoming trade show event.
+When Trystar first brought Caztek into the project, it was to develop their ideas into reality and prepare for an upcoming trade show event.

 Their goals included:

-• To accelerate development using Caztek's engineering and prototyping capabilities.
+To accelerate development using Caztek's advanced engineering, prototyping and manufacturing capabilities.

 Our Approach and Solutions: From Blank-Page to Breakthroughs

 When Trystar approached Caztek, they had a clear vision and a strong set of objectives, but the design itself was still a blank canvas.
-Caztek responded with a series of focused design sprints, rapid prototyping cycles, and close collaboration to begin shaping the concept into a functional system.
+Caztek responded with a series of focused design sprints, multiple rounds of CAD generation, a rapid Proof-of-Concept (POC) prototyping effort, and close collaboration to begin shaping the concept into a functional system.

 By combining the expertise of industrial designers, engineers, and manufacturing specialists across both teams, we accelerated development without sacrificing quality or usability.
 The result was a polished, production-ready solution delivered on a tight timeline and built to perform in real-world conditions.
 Here are a few highlights of the project we achieved as a cohesive team.